For Boards

 Neighbors first.
 Board members live next to the homeowners they govern.
 Hiring a manager means the delinquency notice, the violation letter, and the follow-ups to correct an issue come from someone else.
 Board members keep their relationships with their neighbors.
 The manager absorbs the friction.

-Most boards who go shopping for a new manager aren’t shopping for the first time.
+Most Boards who go shopping for a new manager aren’t shopping for the first time.
 They’re shopping because something has stopped working with the firm they have now.
 Calls don’t get returned.
 Minutes have errors month after month.
 A vendor problem the prior firm wouldn’t escalate.
 Financials that arrive late or arrive without any context for what changed.
-Sometimes the same manager has been reassigned three times in a year — every change resets the board’s effort to bring someone up to speed.
+Sometimes the community’s manager has been reassigned multiple times in a year — every change resets the Board’s effort to bring someone up to speed.
 The trigger is rarely abstract.

 The work